 300Necessity is the mother of all invention.
 As can be the desire not to waste an ingredient.
-Whilst I didn’t come up with this recipe last week, I did make this batch because I had a small pot of double cream on it’s use by date and I needed to turn it into something with more staying power.
+Whilst I didn’t come up with this recipe last week, I did make this batch because I had a small pot of double cream on its use by date and I needed to turn it into something with more staying power.
 Enter a batch of Homemade Butterscotch Sauce.

-I make a batch far less often but I revel in the luxurious, velvet texture and rich spice of muscavado sugar AND golden syrup tempered only by a dash of vanilla extract.
+I make a batch far less often but I revel in the luxurious, velvety texture and rich spice of muscovado sugar AND golden syrup tempered only by a dash of vanilla extract.
 For readers in corners of the world who cannot source golden syrup, I wholeheartedly apologise.
 I have never used an alternative as quite simply, it is one ingredient which cannot be replaced, like for like.
 It has a very long shelf like so if you do ever see some, pick it up and tuck it away until you rediscover a recipe like this.

 Butterscotch originally would have had some scotch whiskey in too – and if that tickles your pickle, then do put some in at the end, after you’ve stirred in the cream.
 Frangelico is magnificent in it.
 Whether or not you put any booze in it, a rather fabulous little quirk is that once cooked, butterscotch will keep for months and months in a nice clean jar with a tight lid, in the fridge.
 If it lasts that long 😉

 Once you have a bottle or jar of your very own butterscotch – an act which takes a mere 10-15 minutes to complete – you need to know how it is good to eat.
-Besides straight from it’s vessel, on a spoon.
+Besides straight from its vessel, on a spoon.
 Or your finger!
-It makes the most decadent ice cream sundae, even if you only have a less than artisan store bought ice cream in your freezer at the time.
+It makes the most decadent ice cream sundae, even if you only have a less than artisan store-bought ice cream in your freezer at the time.
 This stuff could lift any dessert, frozen or otherwise, to another ethereal plane of existence.

-Apart from a ooey, gooey, sticky, buttery ice cream sauce, butterscotch is also wonderful rippled into buttercreams to fill or iced layer cakes and cupcakes alike.
+Apart from an ooey, gooey, sticky, buttery ice cream sauce, butterscotch is also wonderful rippled into buttercreams to fill or iced layer cakes and cupcakes alike.
 Sandwich macarons with it.
 Drizzle over sweet, yeasted buns like cinnamon scrolls.
 You could add some to a basic vanilla pannacotta to make a super naughty dessert after a suitably light main course at your next night in with your someone special.
 Ripple some into a cheesecake before baking.

 - 4 tbsp muscovado sugar